-- 1) It must be turned in at the beginning of the class period.
+1) It must be turned in at the beginning of the class period.
 Late homework will not be accepted.
-Late is defined to be: anything turned in after the start of the class period. - 2) Homework must be written in pencil on white 8.5 x 11 inch paper.
+Late is defined to be: anything turned in after the start of the class period.

+2) Homework must be written in pencil on white 8.5 x 11 inch paper.
 It must be neat and legible.
-We will be the judge as to what is neat.
-Just because you can read it doesn't mean that I can interpret it. - 4) If you have more than one page to turn in, the pages must be stapled together.
+I will be the judge as to what is neat.
+Just because you can read it doesn't mean that I can interpret it.

+4) If you have more than one page to turn in, the pages must be stapled together.
 Multiple pages that are not stapled or held together by a paperclip, folded corner, spit, gum, etc. will not be accepted and be recorded with a grade of zero.
-You must staple multiple pages together. - 5) Homework must be presented in an orderly manner with the problem running in a single column down the page - 6) ALL WORK must be shown in order to receive credit for each problem. - 7) All final answers must be circled to receive credit.
+You must staple multiple pages together.

+5) Homework must be presented in an orderly manner with the problem running in a single column down the page.

+6) ALL WORK must be shown in order to receive credit for each problem.

+7) All final answers must be circled to receive credit.
 Any algebraic answer not circled or "boxed" in will not be graded.
-Pictures/graphs do not need to be circled or boxed. - 8) If you have an assignment where you have to graph something, the ENTIRE ASSIGNEMENT must be on graph paper. - 9) All assignments must be done in pencil. - Notebook: You will be required to keep all class materials (notes, handouts, homework, quizzes, and exams) organized in a notebook (3-ring binder).
+Pictures/graphs do not need to be circled or boxed.

+8) If you have an assignment where you have to graph something, the ENTIRE ASSIGNEMENT must be on graph paper.

+9) All assignments must be done in pencil.

+- Notebook: You will be required to keep all class materials (notes, handouts, homework, quizzes, and exams) organized in a notebook (3-ring binder).
 These materials are subject to be turned in for grading at any time.
 Please make certain all materials accompany you to each class meeting.
 The notebook will have 4 dividers labeled the following: Notes, Homework, Quizzes, and Exams.
 You will keep the corresponding material under the matching divider. - Quizzes: Short, in-class quizzes that will be given regularly will have problems selected from, or closely related to, your homework.
 Most, if not all, quizzes will be pop-quizzes so you will need to be prepared every class period.
 Students arriving late may be denied the chance to take a quiz, if there is one that day.
 Quizzes must be taken in pencil. - Exams: Exams must be taken in pencil.
+The tentative exam dates are as follows:

+Exam 1: Chapters 2 & 3 Monday, September 24 th

+Exam 2: Chapters 4 & 5 Monday, October 22 nd

+Exam 3: Chapter 6 Monday, November 12 th

+Exam 4: Chapter 7 Monday, December 3 rd

-The tentative exam dates are below on the Tentative Couse Calendar.
-There will be a total of 7 exams in this course.
-No notes/homework/textbooks will be allowed on ANY exam.
-All exams are expected to be completed in the allotted class time, no exceptions. - Final: The comprehensive final will be given on Monday, December 10th from 8:00 10:00 as directed by the official South Plains College Schedule.
+• Final: The comprehensive final will be given on Monday, December 10th from 10:15 - 12:15 as directed by the official South Plains College Schedule.
 No make-up final will be given.
-The final will cover all material covered including the review material and chapters 2, 3, 4, 5, 6, and 7.
-All students are required to take the final exam.
-If a student does not take the final exam, they will fail the class, regardless of their average at the time.
+The final will cover all material covered in-class including chapters 2, 3, 4, 5, 6, and 7.

-• Make-up: Make-up work is given at the discretion of the instructor.
+Make-up: Make-up work is given at the discretion of the instructor.
 NO make-up quizzes or tests are given without prior notification AND proper documentation.
-If you are absent from class, have given prior notification and proper documentation of your absence, you MUST make arrangements to take the quiz or exam BEFORE the next class period.
+If are absent from class, have given prior notification and proper documentation of your absence, you MUST make arrangements to take the quiz or exam BEFORE the next class period.
 Students who do not take quizzes or exams in-class, early or late, forfeit the right to attempt any extra credit on that quiz or exam.

 Grading Policy: Grading Scale:

-Daily Work (HW, quizzes, notebook checks, labs) 15% 90-100% Α
+Daily Work (HW, quizzes, notebook checks, labs) 16% 90-100% А

-Exams (7 total) 65% 80-89% В
+Exams (4 total) 16% each (total of 64%) 80-89% В

 Comprehensive Final 20% 70-79% С

 60-69% D

 Below 60% F